KittyGiraudel/site/_posts/2013-02-11-sass-structure.md

 > **Edit (2013/02/27):** this post contains valuable yet outdated informations.
 To have a look at my current Sass structure, please have a look at <a href="https://github.com/HugoGiraudel/hugogiraudel.github.com/tree/master/sass">the GitHub repo.

-Hi guys!
+Hi people!
 Ever since the redesign a few weeks ago I have never stopped trying optimizing the performance of the site.
 One of my biggest concerns was having a stylesheet which is both nice and efficient.

 I think I’ve come pretty close to this point thus I thought it might be a good idea to write a bit about it and give you an inside glance at the whole thing.